peterrod54/Compliance/README.md

 # Automated Compliance Reporting
 Persistent cyber threats, plus the growing array of regulations & rapidly changing technology, have heightened the need for cybersecurity to be integrated into compliance reporting frameworks.

 Yet, manually generating compliance reports is daunting, tedious and time-consuming.
 Automating the process is the way to go; it gives your organization a centralized, up-to-date view of your security posture, making compliance much more efficient.
-This automation ensures your reports adhere to major frameworks like HIPAA, SOX, and PCI.
+This automation ensures your reports adhere to major frameworks such as NIST, DISA, HIPAA, SOX, and PCI.

 Below are the steps required to install automated compliance reporting.